 It’s not new that a website’s load speed matters.
 According to Neil Patel, 40% of users abandon a website that takes more than 3 seconds to load.
 And with video content, the stakes are much higher.
 Every second counts, and your clients will opt for competitor service if your content doesn’t start streaming within 2 seconds.

 Buffering is one more aspect that can make or break your solution.
 To deliver top-notch viewing experiences and grow the client base, buffering should be reduced to zero.
-For that to happen, conduct comprehensive video streaming performance testing.
+For that to happen, conduct comprehensive OTT performance testing.
 Load and stress testing will help you determine the stability of your platform under peak traffic and reveal the causes for bad performance, including network, firewall, or router issues.
-Neglecting implementation poses the peril of encountering server crashes, particularly at peak moments such as live football matches.
+Today, performance testing often includes CDN switching simulations and last-mile delivery analysis to identify regional bottlenecks and optimize edge streaming.

 OTT Performance